cfengine/cf-bottom/README.md

 See the [example policy](/tom.cf) for an automated way to update and run Tom.

+To enable tom, add the class `default:tom_enabled` via CMDB or augments.

-To disable policy when testing, you can delete this flag file:
+To disable running for testing/debugging, create this flag file:

 ```
 $ cd /home/tom
-$ rm TOM_ENABLE
+$ touch TOM_DISABLED
 ```

-The `TOM_ENABLE` file is checked by the policy, not the python code.
+The `TOM_DISABLED` file is checked by the policy, not the python code.

 To re-enable:

 ```
 $ cd /home/tom
-$ touch TOM_ENABLE
+$ rm -f TOM_DISABLED
 ```

 ## Config